{SECTION_MENU}

 Ben Weiner

-Local Authority Governor, appointed February 2020
+Local Authority Governor and SEND Governor, appointed February 2020

 Ben Weiner is a clinical psychologist, working in both the NHS and private practice.
 Since qualifying he has focused his career on working with children and young people, an area he is extremely passionate about.
 Ben has experience working in Child and Adolescent Mental Health Services, Learning Disability Services, Local Authorities, Charities and legal proceedings.